-Oregon State University Sports Hall of Fame
+Oregon State University Athletics Hall of Fame

-The Oregon State University Athletic Hall of Fame was established in 1988 in an effort to honor and preserve the memory of those student-athletes, teams, coaches, and members of the athletic staff who have contributed in an outstanding and positive way to the promotion of the Oregon State University athletic and academic program.
+The Oregon State University Athletics Hall of Fame was established in 1988 in an effort to honor and preserve the memory of those student-athletes, teams, coaches, and members of the athletic staff who have contributed in an outstanding and positive way to the promotion of the Oregon State University athletic and academic program.

 To be considered for this high honor there are seven criteria that must be met:

 - If a nominee was an athlete, the person must have completed his or her eligibility at least five (5) years prior to induction.

 - If a student-athlete, the person must have earned two Varsity 'O' letters.